GreenPG/ObsidianVault/inbox/2025-02-18_Secrets_Management.md

 Emergency process ("break-glass") should be implemented to restore the service if the system becomes unavailable for reasons other than regular maitenance.
-Emergency break-glass credentials should be regularly backed-up securely in a secondary secrets managemnent system and tested routinely.
+Emergency break-glass credentials should be regularly backed-up securely in a secondary secrets management system and tested routinely.

 ### 10. Policies